 Ask about Self-Esteem, and Trauma

-Insurance: I am an out of network provider.
+Insurance: I am in network for Blue Cross Blue Shield and out of network provider for all other insurance.
 An invoice will be provided at the end of each month for reimbursement from insurance companies.
 Important questions to ask your insurance provider to ensure reimbursement are: